 The structure of this paper is as follows.
-In Section 2 we review developments regarding the evolution of a random wave field, but we discuss only the ideas needed for understanding results in the remainder of this paper.
-In particular, we extend the standard theory of four wave interactions by including effects of nonresonant interactions and derive an explicit expression for the kurtosis in terms of the action density spectrum.
-We also discuss Alber and Saffman's key result, that according to lowest order inhomogeneous theory there is only Benjamin-Feir instability when the wave spectrum is sufficiently narrow.
-In Section 3 we present results from Monte Carlo simulations of the nonlinear Schrödinger equation following similar work by Onorato et al (2000).
+In section 2 I review developments regarding the evolution of a random wave field, but I discuss only the ideas needed for understanding results in the remainder of this paper.
+In particular, I extend the standard theory of four-wave interactions by including effects of nonresonant interactions and derive an explicit expression for the kurtosis in terms of the action density spectrum.
+I also discuss Alber and Saffman's key result, that according to lowest-order inhomogeneous theory there is only Benjamin-Feir instability when the wave spectrum is sufficiently narrow.
+In section 3 I present results from Monte Carlo simulations of the nonlinear Schrödinger equation following similar work by Onorato et al. (2000).
 Only one-dimensional wave propagation is discussed.
-Apart from reasons of economy (we typically do runs with 500 member ensembles), the main reason for this choice is that for one dimension the nonlinear transfer according to the standard homogeneous theory of four wave interactions vanishes identically.
-The ensemble averaged evolution of the wave spectrum clearly shows that there is an irreversible energy transfer resulting in a broadening of the spectrum, while the pdf of the surface elevation has considerable deviations from the Gaussian distribution.
-These deviations from Normality may be described, as expected from four-wave interactions, by means of the fourth cumulant.
-In case of nonlinear focussing, the correction to the pdf is such that there is an enhanced probability of extreme events, while in the case of nonlinear defocusing (this was achieved by changing the sign of the nonlinear term) the opposite occurs, namely the probability of extreme events is reduced.
-This is in agreement with results by Tanaka (1991) who found an increase in groupiness in case of nonlinear focussing while in the opposite case of a stable wave train groupiness reduces.
+Apart from reasons of economy (runs are typically done with 500-member ensembles), the main reason for this choice is that for one dimension the nonlinear transfer according to the standard homogeneous theory of four-wave interactions vanishes identically.
+The ensemble-averaged evolution of the wave spectrum clearly shows that there is an irreversible energy transfer resulting in a broadening of the spectrum while the pdf of the surface elevation has considerable deviations from the Gaussian distribution.
+These deviations from normality may be described, as expected from four-wave interactions, by means of the fourth cumulant.
+In case of nonlinear focusing, the correction to the pdf is such that there is an enhanced probability of extreme events, while in the case of nonlinear defocusing (this was achieved by changing the sign of the nonlinear term) the opposite occurs, namely the probability of extreme events is reduced.
+This is in agreement with results by Tanaka (1992) who found an increase in groupiness in the case of nonlinear focusing while in the opposite case of a stable wave train groupiness decreases.
+Defocusing of surface gravity wave trains occurs in shallow waters when the parameter $k_0 D$ (with k_0 being a typical wave number and D the depth) is less than 1.36 (Mori and Yasuda 2002a).
+In principle, the approach could be extended to the case of shallow water to study what happens with the probability of extreme events when $k_0 D < 1.36$.
+However, this would introduce an extra complication.
+Nonlinear defocusing will therefore only be discussed in a qualitative sense, by changing the sign of the nonlinear term.

-Both the spectral broadening and the fourth cumulant (or kurtosis) are found to depend on a single parameter characterising the narrow-band wave train, namely the ratio of mean square slope to the normalised width of the (frequency) spectrum.
-It is suggested to call this ratio the Benjamin-Feir Index (BFI).
-If the BFI is larger than 1 then according to Alber and Saffman (1978) the random wave field is modulationally unstable.
-This result would suggest that if the BFI is less than 1 no changes in the spectrum occur, while in the opposite case the unstable side-bands would give rise to a broadening of the wave spectrum.
+Both the spectral broadening and the fourth cumulant (or kurtosis) are found to depend on a single parameter characterizing the narrowband wave train, namely the ratio of mean square slope to the normalized width of the (frequency) spectrum.
+It is suggested to call this ratio the Benjamin-Feir index (BFI).
+If the BFI is larger than 1, then according to Alber and Saffman (1978) the random wave field is modulationally unstable.
+This result would suggest that if the BFI is less than 1 no changes in the spectrum occur, whereas in the opposite case the unstable side bands would give rise to a broadening of the wave spectrum.
 Hence, BFI = 1 is a bifurcation point.
-Our numerical simulations provide no convincing evidence of a bifurcation at BFI = 1.
-Rather, there is already a considerable broadening of the wave spectrum around BFI = 1, while the dependence of the broadening on the BFI appears to be smooth rather then abrupt (cf. Tanaka (1991)).
+The numerical simulations provide no convincing evidence of a bifurcation at BFI = 1.
+Rather, there is already a considerable broadening of the wave spectrum around BFI = 1, while the dependence of the broadening on the BFI appears to be smooth rather then abrupt (cf. Tanaka 1992).